-Highlights of this 8-day voyage include exploring the mainland of Alaska — glacial landscapes, old growth, and rainforest.
+Highlights of this 8-day cruise aboard Wilderness Discoverer include exploring the mainland of Alaska — glacial landscapes, old growth, and rainforest.
 Along the way enjoy wilderness hikes, massive icebergs, and calving glaciers; watch for wildlife and whales in Frederick Sound; kayak, paddle board, and wildlife-watch in Stephen's Passage; explore Tongass National Forest on hikes and shore walks; discover isolated coves and dramatic Misty Fjords National Monument; visit Wrangell's Kiksetti Totem Park and Chief Shakes Tribal House, and; transit Wrangell Narrows and wildlife-rich Behm Canal.
 Awe-inspiring glaciers, wildlife, and rainforests await you on this Alaska adventure cruise!

 Highlights